Superfat & Lye Discount

 - Harder, longer-lasting bars

-- Less moisturizing, can feel drying on skin
+- Less moisturizing, can feel drying

 - Better cleaning power